Two day tour in Bohuslän

 Runtminknut, Södra Sjöritz 49, 455 93 Munkedal, Sverige

-Our next stop is pretty Fjälla Trädgård.
-It’s lovely and rural here.
-We walk round among fruit trees, perennials, old roses, dahlias and herbs, and the air is deliciously scented.
-Inside the little farm shop there’s a small but really good selection.
-We finally get our hands on a Kenzan flower frog, so we can create some nice flower arrangements when we get home.
-When we meet the garden’s owner she tells us about both the slow flower movement and what no-dig gardening consists of, really interesting to learn about those concepts from her.
-Before we leave Fjälla we visit the exemplary outside loo.
-That’s how they should look!
+The first destination of the day is pretty Fjälla Garden, which is lovely and rural.
+We walk round among fruit trees, perennials, historic roses, dahlias, and herbs.
+The fragrance is palpable.
+In the little garden shop there’s a small but perfect range.
+We finally get hold of a spiky kenzan, for flower arranging when we get home.
+When we meet the garden’s owner she tells us both about the slow flower concept and what the no dig principle means, so interesting to learn that from her.
+Before we leave Fjälla we visit their excellently outfitted outside loo.
+That’s what they should look like!

 We finish our garden journey in Munkedal at the inspiring family run garden Runtminknut.
 We enjoy exploring this large 2000 m² site with its many creative solutions.
 You’ll find pergolas, several places to sit, raised flower beds, a kitchen garden and a wonderful greenhouse here.
 The garden has been divided into several pretty rooms, each with its own character.
 It’s noticeable that this is a garden designed to be in, socialise in and be stimulated by.
 The hens clucking around the garden add to the lovely atmosphere.
 As refreshments are included in the entrance fee, we end our visit with tasty coffee and cake.
 What a lovely way to end our two day tour!